 LC provides users with a variety of powerful and time-conserving ways to access, search, transfer, and archive large-scale scientific data.
 From custom applications that cater to the specific needs of LC customers to general data management tools useful in any situation, we have you covered.

 - Looking for Data Management Services?
-See our Green Data Oasis pages or contact the LC Hotline to be directed to the appropriate person.
+See our Green Data Oasis pages for sharing data with external collaborators, or contact the LC Hotline to be directed to the appropriate person.

 - Looking for Data Management Tools?
 See our Tools page.